kakobrekla/kgpe-d16-opteron/fancontrol/README.md

 Patch:

-- in fancontol we have a new function `UpdateVirtualTempSensor` which takes two temp sensor inputs `temp7_input` and `temp8_input`, upon which a custom transformation can be applied -- in our case we use `max(temp1, temp2)`.
-Resulting value is fed in a file in `/tmp/temp0`.
+- in `fancontol` script we have a new function `UpdateVirtualTempSensor` which takes two temp sensor inputs `temp7_input` and `temp8_input`, upon which a custom transformation can be applied -- in our case we use `max(temp1, temp2)`.
+Tune the algo to you liking here.
+Resulting value is written to a file `/tmp/temp0`.

-- in configuration file we point the temperature source as `FCTEMPS=hwmon1/device/pwm1=../../../tmp/temp0` which tricks `fancontrol` to read temperature from our custom file instead of single sensor `/sys/class/hwmon/hwmon1/device/temp7_input`.
+- in fanctonrol configuration file simply point the temperature source to `FCTEMPS=hwmon1/device/pwm1=../../../tmp/temp0` which tricks `fancontrol` to read temperature value (transformed as desired) from the specified file instead of single sensor `/sys/class/hwmon/hwmon1/device/temp7_input` (CPU1) or `/sys/class/hwmon/hwmon1/device/temp8_input` (CPU2).

 Notes:

+In (my) case coreboot/libreboot does not detect/recognize the sensors when `pwmconfig` is ran, following is the correct config:

 ```
 cat /etc/modules